 - Know the basic fundamentals and understand advanced concepts so as to develop a strong foundation that will help them to acquire skills and knowledge to pursue advanced degree courses. - Comprehend and analyze problem-based questions - Recognize and explain how all physiological systems work in unison to maintain homeostasis in the body and use of feedback loops to control the same - Learn an integrative approach to understand the interactions of various organ systems resulting in the complex overall functioning of the body.
 Synthesize ideas to make connection between knowledge of physiology and real world situations, including healthy life style decisions and homeostatic imbalances - Know the role of regulatory systems viz. endocrine and nervous systems and their amalgamation in maintaining various physiological processes.

-Unit 1: Tissues
+Unit 1: Tissues 6 hrs

-Structure, location, classification and functions of Epithelial tissue, Connective tissue, Muscular tissue and Nervous tissue (Chapter 4: Tortora, G.J & Grabowski, S)
+Structure, location, classification and functions of epithelial tissue, Connective tissue, Muscular tissue and Nervous tissue

-Unit2: Bone and Cartilage
+Unit 2: Bone and Cartilage

-Histology of different types of bones and cartilages (Chapter 6: Tortora, G.J & Grabowski, S)
+Histology of different types of bones and cartilages

 Unit 3: Nervous System